cognesy/instructor-php/NOTES.md

     }
 }

+### Solution

+If model implements CanProvideSchema interface it can fully customize schema generation.

+It usually requires to also implement custom deserialization logic via CanDeserializeJson interface, so you can control how LLM response JSON is turned into data (and fed into model fields).

+You may also need to implement CanTransformResponse to control what you ultimately send back to the caller (e.g. you can return completely different data than the input model).

+This is used for the implementation of Scalar class, which is a universal adapter for scalar values.

 ## Validation

 What about validation in such case? we can already have ```validate()``` method in the schema, Is it enough?

+### Solution

+Validation can be also customized by implementing CanSelfValidate interface.
+It allows you to fully control how the data is validated.
+At the moment it skips built in Symfony Validator logic, so you have to deal with Symfony validation constraints manually.